vihari/slides/mlr_iitb.md

 ### Does not amount to reducing the sharpness of the solution ###
-* Data augmentation: Random transformations over the images: random rotations, translations, horizontal reflections etc.; Basically, adding noise to the weight updates.
+* Data augmentation: Random transformations over the images: random rotations, translations, horizontal reflections, etc.; Basically, adding noise to the weight updates.
 * Conservative training: Make good use of data in a given batch before moving on to the next batch, this involves more than one update on a single batch.
-* Robust training: Classical approaches search for a lowest point in valley, while these approaches attempt to lower an $\epsilon$-disc down the loss surface.
+* Robust training: Classical approaches search for a lowest point in the valley, while these approaches attempt to lower an $\epsilon$-disc down the loss surface.
 Surprisingly, this method affected neither test accuracy nor sharpness.